kengraf/HTB-crib-notes/README.md

 # HTB-crib-notes
 Basic notes to guide in class discussions

+*BountyHunter*: XXE, Complete with some normal dead ends as an example.
 *Paper*: Basic process using HTB's Paper with some normal dead ends as an example.
 RedPanda *INCOMPLETE*  normal dead ends as an example.
 *Secret*: Example pen test based on breaking authentication.